 You can fail a field sobriety test for many reasons that have nothing to do with you.
 A police officer could incorrectly administer the field tests.
 Similarly, the results of the field sobriety tests are subjective.
 This means that the officer could say you failed, but it is really only his or her opinion.
 You shouldn’t go to jail or pay the fines for a DUI arrest when an officer made a mistake or is relying simply on his or her opinion.
 Criminal defense attorneys are experts at cross examining police officers and state troopers.
 Their questioning can poke holes in the State’s case by showing a lack of expertise, the possibility of a mistake, flaws in how the tests were administered, etc.

-Our skilled DUI attorneys are trained to find the errors associated with field sobriety tests and know how to best fight for your rights.
-Call our office now to schedule a free consultation.
+Our skilled New Orleans DUI attorneys are trained to find the errors associated with field sobriety tests and know how to best fight for your rights.
+Call our office for consultation.